eduardozamudio/retail_challenge/README.md

 It is recommended to use a [virtual environment](https://virtualenv.pypa.io/en/latest/)

-Remember to save a copy of the [dataset](https://s3.amazonaws.com/mejuri-web/public/orders_report.csv) on `data` folder
+Remember to put a copy of the [dataset](https://s3.amazonaws.com/mejuri-web/public/orders_report.csv) into `data` folder

 ### Notebooks structure